-Dietitian Carina Venter works with families with food allergies, and was part of the expert panel that developed the new National Institute of Allergy and Infectious Diseases (NIAID) guidelines for introducing peanut to infants.
+Dietitian Carina Venter works with families with food allergies, and was part of the expert panel that developed the National Institute of Allergy and Infectious Diseases (NIAID) guidelines for introducing peanut to babies.

-She and Rosan Meyer, a U.K.-based dietitian, share the following suggestions for introducing foods, other than peanut, that are associated with allergies.
-Their advice, which applies to all infants (except those with a confirmed allergy), is based on practical experience and takes the new NIAID guidelines into account.
+She and Rosan Meyer, a U.K.-based dietitian, share the following suggestions for introducing foods to babies, other than peanut, which are associated with allergies.
+Their advice applies to all infants (except those with a confirmed allergy).
+They base it on practical experience and take the NIAID guidelines into account.

 These suggestions are intended as guidance, but are not in any way a formal recommendation.
 Venter, an associate professor of pediatrics at the University of Colorado, stresses that if your child already has one diagnosed food allergy, first speak to your doctor.
 Get the doctor’s advice before starting the baby on other commonly allergenic foods.

 Milk: If you have not given your baby infant formula, the two dietitians suggest starting with milk in baked foods or yogurt.
-(Cheese can be given later – from around six to seven months old.)
+(They would introduce cheese later – from around six to seven months old.)

 Egg: Give fully cooked or baked egg to start with – in foods such as low-sugar cookies, muffins or pancakes.
-They would not begin with soft-boiled or poached eggs, raw egg powder or pasteurized eggs, which have led to reactions in babies.
+They would not begin with soft-boiled or poached eggs, raw egg powder or pasteurized eggs.
+Those have led to reactions in babies.

 Soy: The dietitians say to offer your baby soy milk, soy yogurt or tofu.
 They avoid soy sauce (it’s salty and doesn’t contain much protein).

 Fish: With more than 700 species of fish and shellfish, it’s impossible for your baby to sample all.
-Instead, they recommend feeding a few portions of the fish species that your family tends to eat, and to keep such feedings regular.
+Instead, they recommend feeding a few portions of the fish species that your family tends to eat.
+Then keep such feedings regular.
 (Note: the FDA says not to give more than two portions of fatty fish per week.)

-Sesame: Try hummus and tahini with infants, while older children can eat sesame-containing candy on occasion (but be aware of the sugar content).
+Sesame: Try hummus and tahini with infants.
+With older children, they can eat sesame-containing candy on occasion (but be aware of the sugar content).